 Getting started is a quick and simple process.
 No entrance exams are required and you don’t have to provide official transcripts.
 A master’s degree is not required to take doctoral-level courses.
 (However, if you wish to commit to CalSouthern’s Doctor of Psychology program, a master’s degree is a prerequisite.)
 Courses start every month; you’ll never encounter a closed course or waiting list!

 *Although credits from regionally accredited institutions like CalSouthern are readily accepted by other universities, acceptance is at the discretion of the receiving institution.

 PSY 87528 Psychology of Violence and Domestic Abuse Reporting

 This course addresses domestic violence from an interdisciplinary standpoint.
 The focus of study examines the cycle of violence, dominance, and control from sociological and psychological perspectives.
-The course also looks at research and legal issues surrounding violence in such areas as: global violence, partner and family violence, stalking and homicide as well as issues of culture and diversity.Learning Outcomes:
+The course also outlines research and legal issues surrounding violence in such areas as global violence, partner and family violence, stalking, and homicide.
+It also addresses issues of culture and diversity.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor

 - Integrate course concepts through the use of the Taylor Study Method

 - Analyze the major theories of the etiology of violence

 - Examine theories of elder, child, intimate partner, ritualistic abuse